sasha-kantoriz/openprocurement.auctions.insider/docs/source/index.rst

-.. openprocurement.auctions.dgf documentation master file, created by sphinx-quickstart on Wed Oct  1 02:29:13 2014.
+.. openprocurement.auctions.dutch documentation master file, created by sphinx-quickstart on Wed Oct  1 02:29:13 2014.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.